geraldzandisko/status-area-horizontal-spacing/Readme.md

 * 'default' branch is for development.
 * 'gnome3.2' branch is for GNOME 3.2.
 Configure it by editing `extension.js`.
 * 'gnome3.4' branch is for GNOME 3.4+ (3.6-3.12) Configure using `gnome-shell-extension-prefs`.
+* 'gnome3.10+' branch is for GNOME 3.10+ (3.10-3.12) Configure using `gnome-shell-extension-prefs`.
+On top of the gnome3.4 branch it also lets you set the horizontal padding of the "aggregate menu" button.
 * 'stable' branch: **obsolete** (renamed to 'gnome3.2').